The transformative potential of open educational resources in English language teaching: Benefits for organisations, teachers, & students

 Student benefits

-Improved learning outcomes: Studies show that learning with OERs yields results comparable to, & sometimes better than, those using traditional textbooks.
+Improved learning outcomes: Studies show that learning with OERs yields results comparable to, & sometimes better than, those using commercially published textbooks.
 Students benefit particularly from having unrestricted access to materials for review & independent study.

 Support for preparation & remediation: By providing early access to syllabi & learning resources, OERs enable students to prepare before courses begin.
 Access to a broader range of resources, e.g. materials from lower or pre-requisite levels, also help fill knowledge gaps, reducing the need for expensive & logistically problematic remedial instruction, thereby supporting course completion.

-Increased engagement & autonomy: With OERs, students can explore content at their own pace, revisit difficult concepts, & choose materials aligned with their interests.
+Increased engagement & autonomy: With the unrestricted access that OERs provide, students can explore content at their own pace, revisit difficult concepts, & choose materials aligned with their interests &/or seek out alternative OERs for different perspectives.
 This autonomy boosts motivation & encourgages independence & responsibility for their own learning.

 Learner-focused reflective questions:

-1. How could having access to free, high-quality learning materials help you study more easily outside of class?
+1. How could having access to free, high-quality learning materials help students study more easily outside of class?

-2. How would it feel to use learning resources that are updated & created by teachers who understand your needs?
+2. How would it feel to use learning resources that are updated & created by teachers who understand students’ needs?

-4. How could OERs help you keep learning if you move schools, travel, or take a break from classes?
+3. How could OERs help students keep learning if they move schools, travel, or take a break from classes?

-5. What difference would it make to you if your school offered more digital or remote learning options using OERs?
+4. What difference would it make to students if their school offered more digital or remote learning options using OERs?

-6. Why might an organisation that supports OERs be more innovative or flexible in how it helps you learn?
+5. Why might an organisation that supports OERs be more innovative or flexible in how it helps students learn?

 Conclusion

-For organisations & institutions aiming to deliver inclusive, student-centred language education in a highly competitive market, integrating OERs is not just a practical move, it’s a strategic imperative that can help transform ELT into a more equitable, dynamic, & impactful domain of global learning.
+For organisations & institutions aiming to deliver inclusive, student-centred language education in a competitive market, integrating OERs is a practical, strategic move that can help transform ELT towards more equitable, dynamic, & impactful models of language learning.